tlvince/portfolio-projects/proofreadin4u.md

 **Proofreadin4u** provide proof reading and editing services for academic and business purposes.

-Using their existing CakePHP-powered website, I provided maintenance work on the calculation logic (a key component of the service) and email notification system.
+Using their existing CakePHP-powered website, I provided maintenance work on the calculation logic (a key component of the website) and email notification system.